As school governors, we have three key responsibilities:

 Terms of office

 Apart from the Head Teacher and ex officio, all governors serve a fixed term of office of four years.
-With the exception of parent governors, governors may be re-appointed/re-elected to serve additional terms of office.
+Governors may be re-appointed/re-elected to serve additional terms of office.

 Our instrument of governance requires us to have twelve governors – seven foundation; two staff; two parent and one Local Authority governor